 Town lines must be contested or at least faked if you’re not in to it or too shagged to do anything but pedal the bike.

-Crashes may only be discussed and recounted when the rider or spectator has ended up requiring hospitalization.
-Otherwise revert to Rule #5.
+Rides and crashes may only be discussed and recounted in detail when the rider required external assistance in recovery or recuperation.
+Otherwise refer to Rule #5.

 Whilst riding in cold and/or Rule #9 conditions replete with arm warmers, under no circumstances is there to be any exposed skin between the hems of your kit and the hems of your arm warmers.
 If this occurs, you either need to wear a kit that fits you properly or increase the size of your guns.
 Arm warmers may, however, be shoved to the wrists in Five and Dime scenarios, particularly those involving Rule #9 conditions.
 The No-Gap Principle also applies to knee and leg warmers with the variation that these are under no circumstances to be scrunched down around the ankles; Merckx have mercy on whomever is caught in such a sad, sorry state.
 It is important to note that while one can wear arm warmers without wearing knee or leg warmers, one cannot wear knee or leg warmers without wearing arm warmers (or a long sleeve jersey).
 It is completely inappropriate to have uncovered arms, while covering the knees, with the exception of brief periods of time when the arm warmers may be shoved to the wrists while going uphill in a Five and Dime situation.
 If the weather changes and one must remove a layer, the knee/leg coverings must go before the arm coverings.
 If that means that said rider must take off his knee or leg warmers while racing, then this is a skill he must be accomplished in.
 The single exception would be before an event in which someone plans on wearing neither arm or leg warmers while racing, but would like to keep the legs warm before the event starts; though wearing a long sleeve jersey over the racing kit at this time is also advised.
 One must not forget to remove said leg warmers.
 16